Watching Disney Plus could get cheaper — here's how

-If the above proves accurate, a more affordable tier could help Disney compete with its industry rivals from the likes of Discovery Plus and Paramount Plus, who are already offering their users cheaper advert-supported tiers starting at $4.99.
+If the above proves accurate, a more affordable tier could help Disney compete with such industry rivals as Discovery Plus and Paramount Plus, who are already offering their users cheaper ad-supported tiers starting at $4.99.

-According to the report, Disney Plus is currently experiencing "a slowing subscriber growth," so launching a cheaper tier could also help boost that figure.
+According to the report, Disney Plus is currently experiencing "slowing subscriber growth," so launching a cheaper tier could help boost that figure.

 Last November marked a two-year anniversary since the streaming service launched and at the time, Disney Plus had more than 118 million subscribers.
 Since then, that number grew to 130 million, and according to The Information the company has set out goals to hit 230 to 260 million subscribers by 2024.